Primary Navigation Mobile

 All versions get a height adjustable boot floor.

-Oddment storage for passengers does impress.
-Jeep says there’s 34 litres-worth of hidey-holes around the cabin, thanks to some deep door pockets and a cavernous central cubby between the front seats.
+Jeep compensates for this with the Avenger’s oddments storage.
+There’s 34 litres-worth of hidey-holes dotted around the cabin, thanks to some deep door pockets and a cavernous central cubby between the front seats.
 It’s covered by a rather natty magnetic flap, which works in the same way as an iPad screen cover.

 Is it easy to park?

-The Avenger is barely any longer than a traditional supermini which makes finding a space big enough a doddle.
-Chunky tyre sidewalls also mean you’re unlikely to kerb an alloy wheel, and the mirrors are plenty big enough as are the side windows.
-The view out of the back isn’t so good, with a small rear screen and thick pillars.
+The Avenger is barely any longer than a traditional supermini, which means it’s easy to find a big enough space for it in cities.
+Chunky tyre sidewalls also mean you’re unlikely to kerb an alloy wheel, and the massive side windows give you good visibility at junctions.
+The view out of the back isn’t so good, thanks to the car’s small rear screen and thick pillars.

 Jeep Avenger profile driving